-01Estate Planning is Not One Size Fits All
+01Estate Planning Isn't One Size Fits All

 Just as everyone's fingerprints are different, so are everyone's estate planning needs.
-What will work for you and your family will most likely be different from what will work for your sister, your parents, or your next door neighbor.
-The bottom line - a pile of generic estate planning forms won't do you or your loved ones any good.
+What will work for you and your family will most likely be different from what will work for your sister or your next door neighbor.
+The bottom line: A generic last will and testament won't do you or your loved ones any good.

-03Books, Software, and Online Programs Contain Disclaimers
+02Books, Software, and Online Programs Carry Disclaimers

-Every book or software program about estate planning that I've come across contains this same type of disclaimer - "The information contained in this book/program is not legal advice and is not a substitute for legal advice.
+Pretty much every book or software program about estate planning comes with some sort of disclaimer, something like, "The information contained in this book/program is not legal advice and is not a substitute for legal advice.
 For legal advice consult with an attorney."

 04Buyer Beware—You Get What You Pay For!

 Should You Write Your Own Will?

-The Traps and Pitfalls of Do it Yourself Wills
+The Traps and Pitfalls of Do-It-Yourself Wills

 Writing your own last will and testament might seem like a good idea.
 How difficult could it be?
 You're just saying where you want your property to go when you die.
 But that's only one important thing your will should address.